thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 If we tick the "Right" checkbox, we divide the Dashboard into two separate parts.
 For each part, we are able to configure their own settings and appearance.

-{% include images-gallery.html imageCollection="right-layout" preview="false" %}
+{% include images-gallery.html imageCollection="right-layout" %}

 Just to see how it can look like, let's set up both layouts in completely different ways.
 On the screenshot, you can see how the settings differ from each other (it is just an example and definitely not a recommendation).
 After adjusting the settings, click the "Save" button in the Layouts window to see the changes.

-{% include images-gallery.html imageCollection="layout-difference" preview="false" %}
+{% include images-gallery.html imageCollection="layout-difference" %}

 ## States